willcho5603/CS410/README.md

 to run the frontend:

+1. Navigate into frontend folder
-1. npm install (if not installed yet)
+2. npm install (if not installed yet)
-2. npm run dev
+3. npm run dev